vp777/random-thoughts/Phishing Killer Recipe.md

 	 - Enrich web gateway logs with a boolean value (phishy) populated based on the identification of the text "@your.domain" in the request body.
 This will be an indicator that user credentials may have been leaked.
 	 - Create the capability of monitoring the links opened through email.
 Couple of ways to achieve this:
 		 - Asynchronously: Enrich email gateway logs to include the urls found in the emails (let's call this field eurl).
-		 - Synchronously: Create a rule on email gateway that will append something unique like: "/sandbox-static-guid" in every link found in emails.
-Upon receiving such link, the proxy will be configured to strip the extra path in the url and redirect the user to the original link.
+		 - Synchronously: Create a rule on email gateway that will append (or prepend, i.e. domain) something unique like: "/sandbox-static-guid" in every link found in emails, essentially adding them a signature.
+Then if that signature is found in the proxy logs, it should be safe to assume that the session originated from an email and the proxy can redirect the user to the original link.
          > Asynchronous capability will normally be easier to deploy, and probably be available out of the box with url reputation check.
 The Synchronous capability on the other hand may need some careful planning before deployment, since except from the fact that it requires the modification of the message body (so breaking potential digital signatures), its functionality depends on the presence of a "collaborating" web gateway, which might not be always the case. (e.g. maybe when a user is connected through WiFi)
      - With asynchronous email link monitoring:
 		 - Create a correlation rule using the new proxy field, phishy, with the eurl and pop an alert when the domains match.